Priya3696/playwrightScrapDemo/readme.md

 ## Notes

 - Ensure you have a stable internet connection while running the script.
 - The script uses hardcoded values for some fields (e.g., email, address).
-Update these values in the script as needed.
+Update these values in the source code as needed.
+- The current input JSON is a sample.
+If your application requires additional fields, update the `data.json` accordingly.
-- If you encounter any issues, verify that all dependencies are installed and the `data.json` file is correctly formatted.
+- For troubleshooting issues, double-check that all dependencies are correctly installed and that the JSON file is properly formatted.

 ## License